The Do’s And Don’ts Of A Creative Career Change

 This isn’t just another laundry list of administrative tasks to do – in fact, you’re probably making a career switch in the first place because you don’t want to do more boring paper pushing!

-The thing is that Business plans for artists, when done correctly, will set you up for success and take a huge load of work off your plate in the long run so you can focus on having a sustainable and successful art career.
+The thing is: business plans for artists, when done correctly, will set you up for success and take a huge load of work off your plate in the long run so you can focus on having a sustainable and successful art career.

 Do Connect With Other Art Professionals